Our Sacraments & Beliefs

 CSUMC also has a team that is dedicated to sharing communion with those who cannot attend worship services.
 For more information please contact the church office.

 The Sacrament of Baptism is a sign of God’s grace.
 It is an act of God that is witnessed in community, by which we are welcomed into the family of God.
 Baptism is administered to all ages including infants.
 The water may be sprinkled, poured, or immersed.
 As baptism calls us to nurture one another, it is celebrated with the whole congregation during worship.
-Baptism is of God and therefore is one has been baptized by another Christian denomination, the United Methodist Church recognizes and celebrates that one baptism.
-For more information, please call the church office and request a visit with a Pastor.
+Baptism is of God and therefore if one has been baptized by another Christian denomination, the United Methodist Church recognizes and celebrates that one baptism.
+For more information, please call the church office and request a visit with a pastor.

 Confirmation is open to young people who have completed the 6th grade, and is an opportunity to claim their faith and church family for themselves.
-During the Confirmation journey, the young person will have the opportunity to learn more about the Christian faith and what being a follower of Christ can mean in their lives.
+During the Confirmation journey, the young people will have the opportunity to learn more about the Christian faith and what being a follower of Christ can mean in their lives.
 They also will learn more about the United Methodist Church, its history and beliefs, along with opportunities to learn about other faith traditions.
 At the end of this journey, each person will have the opportunity to make their own decision to be confirmed.
 If they have been previously been baptized they will touch the water and remember their baptism.
 If they have not been baptized, they will be baptized as part of the Confirmation service.
 In either case, they will take the vows of the Baptismal Covenant for themselves, be confirmed and join both the United Methodist Church and Cave Spring UMC.